MARKTHERENCE/LiveSPICE-MK-Circuits/README.md

      - Poweramp section is work-in-progress.
    - Vox UL730
      - Requires matching poweramp circuit for intended behavior and sound.
+       - *The poweramp circuit is fed with 25V at the input signal for the intended gain/distortion characteristic of the amp.*
      - Number of iterations for the poweramp circuit at 16 _minimum_.
    - WEM Dominator 1965
      - Requires matching poweramp circuit for intended behavior and sound.